 SELECT * FROM Customers WHERE City IN ('Delhi', 'Mumbai');

 The above query with IN operator will fetch all the records from the table where the customers are from the cities provided in the IN keyword: Delhi and Mumbai.

-If we use OR operator in the query above then, the result will be the same as above:
+If we use the OR operator in the query above, then the result will be the same as above:

 SELECT * FROM Customers WHERE City = 'Delhi' OR City = 'Mumbai';

-In reverse, if we want to get the result set which does not match the values in the list then, we use the following query with NOT IN operator in MySQL:
+If we want to obtain the result set that does not match the values in the list, we use the following query with the NOT IN operator in MySQL:

 SELECT * FROM Customers WHERE City NOT IN ('Delhi', 'Mumbai');

-You can see from the result above that NOT IN operator has fetched the rows of customers form the table that does not belong or related to the cities provided in the list: Delhi and Mumbai.
+You can see from the result above that the NOT IN operator has fetched the rows of customers from the table that does not belong or are related to the cities provided in the list: Delhi and Mumbai.

 In the following query, we have taken both tables Customers (CustNum, Name, City, Phone) and Employees (EmpNum, Profile, CustNum, Salary) to filter the result set from both the tables in MySQL: